Governance

 The Discipline Committee is an ad hoc body that convenes when a complaint alleging a breach of ATIA’s Code of Ethics is brought forward against a member.
 The committee is responsible for investigating the complaint, gathering evidence, conducting a hearing if required, and recommending appropriate action—whether a sanction or dismissal.
 Please forward all complaints to the ATIA administrative assistant admin@atia.ab.ca for confidential delivery to the discipline committee.

-Events and Professional Development Committee (Open to Associate and Certified Members)
+Events, Professional Development, and Public Relations Committee (Open to Associate and Certified Members)

 Sarah Burchnall